mayankjoshi95/C/README.md

 3. initialize a,b,c,d=10 data type tell how muuch space neds to be reserved for the variable
 ##it contains alphabet digits,underscoore .
 ##only start with alphabets or undrscore not with digtis .
-#no white space or reserved is required
+#no white space or reserved is required int mayank joshi (this is the whitespace between mayank and joshi which can't be used )

+##DATA TYPE IN C

+#basic data type :- int,char,float ,double
+#derived data type :-array pointerstrucutre ,union
+enumeration dat type :- enum
+void data type:- void